Leo

 Studies

-2016–2017: Postgraduate studies in Cultural Management, University of Córdoba, Faculty of Economics (Argentina).
-Focus: Management of cultural institutions, labor markets in the arts sector, big data and social sciences, quantitative methods in cultural analysis, organization and production of artistic, cultural, and social projects in public and unconventional spaces.
+2016–2017 — Postgraduate Studies in Cultural Management Universidad Nacional de Córdoba, Faculty of Economics (AR).
+Focus: management of cultural institutions, labour markets in the arts sector, big data and social sciences, quantitative methods in cultural analysis, and the organisation and production of artistic, cultural, and social projects in public and unconventional spaces.

-2008–2009: Folkwang Tanzstudio / FUdK Essen.
-Performer and choreographer at the Folkwang Tanzstudio under the artistic direction of Pina Bausch and Rodolpho Leoni.
-Applied research in Multimedia and Videoscenography.
+2008–2009 — Folkwang Tanzstudio / FUdK Essen (DE) Performer and choreographer at the Folkwang Tanzstudio under the artistic direction of Pina Bausch and Rodolpho Leoni.
+Applied research in multimedia and videoscenography.

-2001-2006: Folkwang University of the Arts Essen.
-Contemporary Dance Degree.
+2001–2006 — Folkwang Universität der Künste, Degree in Contemporary Dance, Essen (DE) .
 Professors: Malou Airaudo, Libby Nye, Dominique Mercy, Juan Kruz Díaz de Garaio Esnaola, Lutz Förster.
-Additional subjects: Improvisation, Composition, Partnering, Music, Alexander Technique, Repertoire of Pina Bausch, Susanne Linke, and the Limón Company.
+Additional subjects: improvisation, composition, partnering, music, Alexander Technique, repertory of Pina Bausch, Susanne Linke, and the Limón Dance Company.

-1998: Film Studies at the Instituto Universitario Patagónico de Arte (1st year).
-Subjects: Film history, film analysis, editing, camera work, psychology, scriptwriting, new digital media.
+1998 — Instituto Universitario Patagónico de Arte (IUPA) (AR) First year of Film Studies.
+Subjects: film history, film analysis, editing, camera work, psychology, scriptwriting, and new digital media.

 Training Programs & Certifications